MaxAkito/MBTL-Community-Patch/README.md

 #### Vlov (009)
 Has a formal yet direct way of speaking.
 His speech is drawling and slow, which is often represent by ... being interspersed in his sentences (just 、in Japanese).

-Calls people by referring to their species.
+Refers to people by monikers.
 Refers to Zaria (his vampire sire) as "my liege" (ご当主様).
 Refers to Roa as "vile Serpent" (蛇め).

 #### Warc (010)
 Very close to Arcueid, but more emotional and worked up.